mohamedwaleed/restaurant-finder/README.md

 --------------------
 Configuring Project
 --------------------
-Required software: NodeJS, Node Package Manager.
+Required software: NodeJS, Node Package Manager, mongodb.
 Install NodeJS and npm according to your operating system.
+Install mongodb according to your operating system.
+**Make sure that mongo authentication is disabled** **Make sure that mongo database is up**
 After cloning the repository, you need install the neccessary node modules by running these commands inside **restaurant-server** folder.

     npm install